 When you struggle to conceive, it can feel like a solitary experience.
-That said, you are not alone with increasing numbers of fertility issues amongst both men and women.
+That said, you are not alone with increasing fertility issues amongst both men and women.
 But what are the facts behind the headlines?
 As the best IVF Clinic, we look at three reasons why infertility rates might be on the rise.

 Infertility rates today

 The Office of National Statistics report revealed that the birth rate in England and Wales was 11.5 live births per 1000 population.
 That is compared to 20.5 births in 1947.
-And, according to the NHS, one in seven couples is now experiencing difficulties in conceiving.
+And according to the NHS, one in seven couples is now experiencing difficulties conceiving.
 Overall, it is estimated that around 15% of couples are affected by infertility around the world.

 Main reasons why rates may be on the rise

-Modern living and social trends could well be behind the apparent rise in infertility around the globe.
+Modern living and social trends could be behind the apparent rise in infertility around the globe.
 Here are three key factors identified:

 We are starting families later

 As we know, fertility declines with age.
 Delaying motherhood until later is certainly why infertility rates may rise.
 Many women are not looking to start a family until their mid to late 30s.
 There is a focus on establishing careers and financial stability, then settling down with a partner later.
 By this time, their fertility is already on the decline.
 The same applies to men, whose sperm quality will decline around 40.
 By 40, a woman only has a 5% chance of naturally falling pregnant each month, compared to 20% for a 30-year-old.

 Male fertility, in particular, is vulnerable to external and environmental factors.
 This impacts the quality of their sperm, particularly as they get older.
 Heat, chemicals, and toxins, including exposure to plastics, pesticides, and solvents, impact sperm quality.
 Meanwhile, prolonged exposure to X-rays and radiation can temporarily reduce sperm count and quality.
 Unfortunately, there with the potential for it to become permanent.